 We've reviewed over 60 keyboards, and below are our recommendations for the best cheap keyboards that are available for purchase.
 For other options, see our recommendations for the best keyboards, the best gaming keyboards under $100, and the best wireless keyboards.

 The best cheap keyboard for mobile devices that we've tested so far is the Logitech K380.
-It has a light weight and a compact form factor that's easy to carry around.
-It connects via Bluetooth and operates on two AAA batteries, and its multi-device pairing feature lets you multitask with ease.
-It doesn't have any backlighting; however, it's understandable given that it runs on disposable batteries.
+It's a lightweight and compact keyboard that's easy to carry around.
+It connects via Bluetooth and operates on two AAA batteries, and its three-device multi-device pairing feature lets you multitask with ease.
+It doesn't have any backlighting which is understandable given that it runs on disposable batteries.

 Our recommendations above are what we think are currently the best cheap keyboards for most people.
 We factor in the price, feedback from our visitors, and availability.